bryansum/bsumm.net/_posts/2013-08-02-a-transcription-of-horace-dedius-high-density-podcast.md

 ---
-title: A transcription of Horace Dediu's <i>High Density</i> podcast
+title: A transcription of High Density
 layout: post
 ---